-There is nothing quite like a fresh out of the oven baked good to help chase the chill of winter away, so on when the temperatures start getting cold, we love to bake something so that we can warm the house up.
+There is nothing quite like a fresh out of the oven baked good to help chase the chill of winter away, right?!
+When the temperatures start getting cold, we love to bake something so that we can warm the house up.
 With two little boys in our house, one thing that is always welcome are cookies, be it chocolate chip, oatmeal raisin or snickerdoodles.

 While we love a good cookie, sometimes its is fun to make something different, which is why we came up with our Pumpkin Spice Snickerdoodle Whoopie Pies.